AhmadiShiva/ECE-9609_Introduction-to-Hack-Assignments/RAT: Remote Access Trojan.md

   * Monitoring victim's screen.

 ## Can RATs Be Useful?
-Although most RAT programs are malicious, there are some useful RATs.
+Although most RAT Programs are malicious, there are some useful RATs.
 Programs like TeamViewer are valuable programs used to remotely control systems over the Internet and to transfer files and support systems.